Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Limitations

-1. Types are not enforced at runtime (static analysis tools are required).
+1. Types are not enforced at runtime (static analysis tool required).

-2. When complex type specifications are required, readability may decrease.
+2. When complex type specifications are needed, readability may degrade.

 Considerations When Introducing Type Hints

-2. Avoid overly complex type annotations Unnecessarily complex type specifications can harm readability, so it’s important to keep them concise.
+Overly complex specifications can harm readability, so it’s important to keep things concise.

-By using Python’s type hints, you can explicitly specify types for function arguments, return values, and variables.
-This section provides a detailed explanation of basic type annotation methods.
+By using Python’s type hints you can explicitly specify types for function arguments, return values, and variables.
+In this section, we’ll explain in detail the basic methods of type specification.

-Adding type hints to function arguments and return values makes it clear what types the function accepts and returns.
+By adding type hints to a function’s arguments and return value, you can clarify what types the function accepts and returns.

-Below is a simple example of specifying types for arguments and return values.
+Here’s a simple example where types are specified for arguments and the return value.

 def add(a: int, b: int) -> int: